 Exam review sessions are scheduled to allow students the opportunity to review graded exams on the MSPAS curriculum.
 The exam review is an individual activity with two purposes.
-It allows a student to 1) review where they might have had misunderstanding of the material and 2) analyze strengths and weaknesses as a test-taker through completion of the Test Performance Analysis Form.
+It allows a student to 1) review where they might have had misunderstanding of the material and 2) analyze strengths and weaknesses as a test-taker.